Elizabeth Scarr

 Elizabeth Scarr is an Australian scientist.
 Her research investigates the chemical changes in the brain associated schizophrenia and bipolar disorder.

 Early life and education

-Associate Professor Elizabeth Scarr got her BSc honours degree in Pharmacology at Sunderland University, United Kingdom in 1989.
+Associate Professor Elizabeth Scarr got her BSc honours degree in pharmacology at Sunderland University, United Kingdom in 1989.
 She then moved to Canada and finished her PhD in Neuropsychopharmacology at the University of Saskatchewan in 1995.
 During her PhD candidature in Canada she came to realize when schizophrenia patients shared their experiences with her that she wanted to move in this field of research.
-She then spent a year as a post doctoral position an worked on rat hypoxic ischaemic models in Dunedin, New Zealand in 1995.
+She then spent a year as a post doctoral position and worked on rat hypoxic ischaemic models in Dunedin, New Zealand in 1995.

 Work

 After her postdoc year in New Zealand Elizabeth moved to Melbourne in 1996 and started working with human postmortem tissue at the Rebecca L. Cooper research laboratories which used to be part of the Mental Health research Institute.